task-mule/task-mule/README.md

 Turn to Task-Mule when you have a more complicated build process.
 Like for a game, VR application or cross-platform desktop application.

 Task-Mule is the task runner for build processes with complex dependency chains.
-Got a 100 tasks that depend on each in wierd and wonderful ways?
+Got a load of tasks that depend on each in wierd and wonderful ways?

 Task-Mule allows you to build ["make files"](https://en.wikipedia.org/wiki/Makefile) in JavaScript.